 Prof. Stephen Davis and Prof. Carl Yerger are coordinators for the Charlotte Mathematics Club which works with middle and high school students who have high levels of interest and talent in mathematics.
 The club meets once a month to provide opportunities, including competitions, for mathematical enrichment and service, as opposed to remediation.

-Through the Charlotte Teachers Institute, professors Donna Molinek, Tim Chartier and Raghu Ramanujan have given extensive seminars on topics in mathematics and computer science that enrich the experience and instruction of area high-school teachers.
+Through the Charlotte Teachers Institute, Prof. Donna Molinek, Tim Chartier and Raghu Ramanujan have given extensive seminars on topics in mathematics and computer science that enrich the experience and instruction of area high-school teachers.

 Prof. Chartier is on, and was first chair of, the Advisory Council for the Museum of Math located in New York City.
 The museum's exhibits travel around the country.